bravo-2018/Assessments/Damon-Brown-Week-3.md

 #### 9. Write the Rules of React we talked about in class and try to give one or two reasons for each rule about why it is important or good to follow the rule.

 I don't recall going over the rules of React in class

+Answer:
+never update State directly, always use setState() never alter the DOM directly, always operate on a value in state only call setState once per method or render cycle state is for values that change, Props is for values that don't, constants should be set outside the component

 #### 10. Do at least 5 exercises on Free Code Camp, starting with this one: https://www.freecodecamp.org/challenges/declare-javascript-objects-as-variables